 You can also participate in a faculty member's research project through the support of grants such as the Chappell Fellowships.

-W&M has scholarships and grants to support independent undergraduate research.
+W&M supports student research though a number of programs, including the Monroe Scholar Program.
 There are also national and international fellowships available for study and research in Japan.
-You should see the Japanese Government Scholarships for more information.
+Check the Japanese Government Scholarships for more information.